Federal prosecution of Donald Trump (classified documents case): Appeal of dismissal

 On July 17, with permission from the Justice Department, Special Counsel Smith filed a notice of appeal, and on August 26 he asked the 11th Circuit Court of Appeals to reinstate the case.
 The appeals court also has the power to reassign the case to another judge, though Smith did not request it.

 The filing noted the distinction in the Appointments Clause of "inferior officers" who can be appointed directly by the head of an agency without presidential appointment and Senate confirmation, as would be necessary for principal officers.
 Prosecutors, disputing Cannon's ruling that found no specific statute permitted Garland's appointment of Smith, asserted that at least four statutes empower an attorney general to appoint a special counsel, and such authority had been acknowledged by courts dating to the prosecution of Jefferson Davis after the Civil War.
 The filing added:

 The Attorney General validly appointed the Special Counsel, In ruling otherwise, the district court deviated from binding Supreme Court precedent, misconstrued the statutes that authorized the Special Counsel's appointment, and took inadequate account of the longstanding history of Attorney General appointments of special counsels.

 On September 3, Citizens for Responsibility and Ethics in Washington (CREW) filed a brief arguing against the dismissal.
 “If the court reverses Judge Aileen M. Cannon’s ruling in this matter," CREW wrote, "it will be the third time in under three years" that it reverses one of her rulings in the documents case.
 CREW also argued that Cannon should be removed from the case.

 Trump was elected to the presidency in November 2024.
 Two weeks before the election, ABC News reported that the Trump campaign was considering naming Cannon as U.S. Attorney General.
 After Cannon dismissed the documents case, Trump advisers including Boris Epshteyn placed her name second on a list of nearly a dozen candidates for Attorney General in a document called "Transition Planning: Legal Principals".
 Trump's lead attorney Todd Blanche was listed as a candidate for Deputy Attorney General and White House Counsel, and (according to other sources) for FBI Director.
 Nauta's attorney Stanley Woodward was also being considered for White House Counsel and other top positions.
 On October 23, CREW renewed its call to remove Cannon from the case, saying that she, as a "potential attorney general...can never be impartial in the classified documents case".

-As a result of Trump's election in November 2024, prosecutor Jack Smith announced on November 25 that he would be seeking to dismiss the appeal as it regards Trump, while retaining the appeal regarding Nauta and de Oliveira.
-The court dismissed the appeal regarding Trump on November 26, 2024.
-On January 29, 2025, under the new Trump administration, the Justice Department dropped its appeal regarding Nauta and de Oliveira.
+As a result of Trump's election in November 2024, prosecutor Jack Smith announced on November 25 that he would be seeking to dismiss the appeal (without prejudice) as it regards Trump, while retaining the appeal regarding Nauta and de Oliveira.
+The court granted that motion to dismiss regarding Trump on November 26, 2024.
+Politico described that request for dismissal as "in some sense a formality" because Trump's Attorney General would have dropped the matter later on.
+Indeed, on January 29, 2025, under the new Trump administration, the Justice Department dropped its appeal regarding Nauta and de Oliveira.